Dumbarton Castle: Regent Albany, James V and the circumnavigation of Scotland

 On 18 May 1515 the James or the Margaret with six other ships brought John Stewart, Regent Albany to Dumbarton.
 These royal ships were repaired at Dumbarton in July and new docks were made for them.
 John Drummond of Milnab brought fourteen of their guns to Glasgow.
 In September Regent Albany held court at Dumbarton, and received Thomas Benolt, the English Clarenceux King of Arms.
 The Carrick Herald and Clarenceux were sent to Lord Maxwell.
 In March 1516 Albany issued six letters of remission (forgiveness) to those who had held the castle for Lennox against the king in 1489.
-Regent Albany returned to France from Dumbarton in 1524.
+Regent Albany sailed from Dumbarton to France on 31 May 1524.

 In 1526 John Stewart, 3rd Earl of Lennox fortified Dumbarton against the Douglas faction who had control of the young James V, but his forces were defeated by Archibald Douglas, 6th Earl of Angus at the battle of Linlithgow Bridge.
 James Hamilton of Finnart, who was implicated in the death of the Earl of Lennox, was given custody of the castle till 1531.
 Later in his personal reign James V used the castle as a prison for those convicted at the justice ayre, receiving their fines and composition payments in 1539.
 In 1540 James circumnavigated Scotland from the Forth and arrived at Dumbarton with Cardinal Beaton, the Earl of Huntly, and the Earl of Arran each leading a force of five hundred men.
 This expedition was later published by Nicolas de Nicolay Seigneur d'Arfeville, cosmographer to the King of France in 1583, with the first modern map of Scotland's coastline.